 Miller said Drexel was confident ″there would be sufficient backing in assets for all our constituents and hopefully value left over for our equity shareholders.″ Drexel employees owned the firm’s stock, the value of which vanished when the firm collapsed.

 Barry Dichter, an attorney representing Banco de Portugal, one of Drexel’s largest creditors, said determining the value of the holdings ″will be the great debating point in this case.″

 ″This is really the first step in what will be a lengthy negotiation process,″ he said. ″Creditors will require a lot more information than they now have in order to evaluate the concepts that were put forward.″

-Under the proposal, creditors would be free to sell their notes in the open market if they can find a buyer, giving them a way to recoup cash quickly, Drexel attorneys said.
-Drexel would redeem a small portion of notes periodically if it had the money.
+Under the proposal, creditors would be free to sell their notes in the open market if they can find a buyer, giving them a way to recoup cash for what they are owed, Drexel attorneys said.
+Drexel would redeem a small portion of notes periodically or buy them back if it had the money.

 Drexel would manage the portfolio and be allowed to conduct other business activities at the same time.
 But the composition of Drexel’s management after it emerges from bankruptcy is an open topic for debate, Miller said.